femou1/pb-handbooks/pbst_handbook.md

 <div align="center"><h1>Going On-Duty</h1></div>

-In order to be properly recognized as a Security Officer; you must fill in the proper requirements to be on-duty.
+In order to be properly recognized as a Security Officer, you must fulfill the proper requirements to be on-duty.

 **The requirements for being on-duty are:**